 Ten Models of Post-Pastorate Professions

-Has there ever been a time when we have questioned the status quo more than during COVID-19?
-It seems like every assumption we’ve made about life, gatherings, the economy, and church have been thrown out the window.
-That’s disconcerting to me, and upsetting to most.
-But it can be a great wake up call for pastors who are considering a change in their current stage of ministry.
+Has there ever been a time when we have questioned the status quo more than 2020?
+It seems like every normal assumption we have made about life, gatherings, the economy, and church has been thrown out the window in the pandemic.
+That has been concerning to me and upsetting to most.
+But it can be a great wake-up call for pastors who are considering a change in their current stage of ministry.
 Maybe it’s time to lean into disruption.
 Maybe it’s time to rethink everything about how to spend your next chapter.

-We’ve studied a lot of pastors who have taken unpredictable turns in ministry and have found that God uses us in amazing ways that aren’t what we are used to.
-Here are 10 models of post-parish ministry to help you expand your thinking.
+We’ve studied a lot of pastors who have taken unpredictable turns in ministry and have found that God uses us in amazing ways that aren’t what we are used to when we lean into his calling rather than our own plans.

 Ten Options Beyond the Pastorate

 Sometimes, God’s leading shows up through a gradual transition to something already known.
-Or sometimes you follow God’s leading into what is initially unknown.
+Or sometimes you follow God’s lead into what is initially unknown.

 Which will your story be?
-To expand your imagination through the ways God has worked through others, here are ten examples of successful transitions for people now serving in new ministry positions and building up the kingdom with their gifts.
+To expand your imagination through the ways God has worked through others, here are ten successful transitions of people now serving in new ministry positions and building up the kingdom with their gifts.

 1. Intentional Interim Pastor

-For nearly twenty-five years, David McKechnie served as senior pastor of Grace Presbyterian Church in Houston, Texas, one of the largest in the Presbyterian Church (USA).
+For nearly twenty-five years, David McKechnie served as Senior Pastor of Grace Presbyterian Church in Houston, Texas, one of the largest in the Presbyterian Church (USA).
 The church grew amazingly during his era, and when he retired at age sixty- five, he learned that he doesn’t sit still very well.
-He soon found a series of interim posts, helping lead churches while they search for their next long-term pastor.
+He soon found a series of interim posts, helping lead churches while they searched for their next long-term pastor.
 Churches have been able to continue their reach and ministry amidst transition thanks to his help.
 Rather than leaving ministry altogether, it’s a great compromise and slower transition.

 2. Seminary Professor

-Frank Thomas served as the senior pastor for two remarkable congregations.
+Frank Thomas served as the Senior Pastor for two remarkable congregations.
 Along the way, his churches invested in his ongoing education.
 He has four graduate degrees: MA, MDiv, DMin, and Ph.D.— and he earned the latter three while pastoring.
-This training made him a better pastor and preacher, as well as preparing him for his current post in training future communicators.
+This training made him a better pastor and preacher and prepared him for his current post in training future communicators.
 Today Frank runs a Ph.D. program in African-American preaching and sacred rhetoric at a theological seminary and is also an endowed-chair professor there.

 He misses ministry, but he felt a clear call to serve God through public service.
-He told us that if you know where you’re headed, it will help mitigate your grief in the transition.
+He told us that it will help mitigate your grief in the transition if you know where you’re headed.
 He’s convinced that the call of his life doesn’t have to be limited to the local church and he has clearly served the Lord’s people outside of church doors.

 4. Church Consultant